Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 1. SSM polls accessCount data from NN to get file access count info generated in the time interval (for example, 5s).
 2. Create a table to store the info and insert the table name into table access_count_tables.
 3. Then file access count of last time interval can be calculated by accumulating data in tables that their start time and end time falls in the interval.
-4. AccessCount tables include tables in minute-level, hour-level, day-level, month-level and year-level.To control the total amount of data, accessCount tables of smaller time granularity will be aggregated into those of larger time granularity gradually.
-The longer time passes, the larger the granularity for aggregation.
-More accurate data are kept for near now than long ago.
+4. AccessCount tables include tables in minute-level, hour-level, day-level, month-level and year-level.
+To control the total amount of data, accessCount tables of smaller time granularity will be aggregated into those of larger time granularity accordingly.
+For each time level, the amount of accessCount tables is maintained constant by deleting the outdated table when the table amount exceeds limit.